Blog > Treatment Strategies > MRT Therapy: What Is Moral Reconation Therapy & How Does It Work?

 Though it was initially created as a behavioral treatment to reduce the likelihood of offender populations reoffending, it has now become widely used in behavioral health settings to change thought processes associated with negative behaviors, addiction, trauma and domestic violence.

-Key Principles and Goals of Moral Reconation Therapy
+Key Principles and Goals of MRT

 MRT is a form of cognitive behavioral therapy (CBT) in that it aims to assess current relationships and replace antisocial cognitions and behaviors with more adaptive choices by addressing: